 Nature-Based Tourism Gets More Curated

-Rail Travel Becomes a Major Middle East Trend
+Etihad Rail Becomes a Major New Tourism Trend

 Rail is becoming a new way to travel across the region without airports.
-Etihad Rail is set to enter its passenger era in 2026, aiming to connect the UAE across a large network spanning all seven emirates.
+Etihad Rail is entering its passenger era in 2026, initially connecting Abu Dhabi, Dubai and Fujairah — the network's opening spine — running at up to 200 km/h across a 900 km network that will eventually link 11 cities across all seven emirates.
 Saudi Arabia is also introducing a new ultra-luxury train experience designed around curated routes, high-end hospitality and fine dining.
-Rail travel is expected to become one of the most talked-about shifts in regional tourism.
+Rail travel is set to become one of the most talked-about shifts in regional tourism.

-Dubai is expected to launch its first commercial air taxi services in early 2026.
-The service will be app-bookable and positioned as a premium transport option.
-Initial vertiport locations are planned around key areas including Dubai International Airport, Palm Jumeirah, Downtown Dubai and Dubai Marina.
+Dubai is launching its first commercial air taxi services in 2026.
+The service is app-bookable and positioned as a premium transport option.
+The initial network of four vertiports covers Dubai International Airport, Dubai Mall, Atlantis The Royal and the American University of Dubai — with a four-storey, 3,100-square-metre facility at DXB already complete ahead of launch.
 If launched as planned, this will be one of the most significant transport changes the city has seen in years.

 Major Culture Calendars Are Getting Stronger